Pamblam/jSQL/README.md

     jSQL.query("insert into users ('bob', 34)").execute();

-Alternatively, the low level syntax is...
+For a performance boost, you can use the low level syntax instead:

     jSQL.insertInto('users').values({name:'bob',  age:34}).execute();